simonom/PyCHAM/paper.md

 With air quality and climate models increasingly important to guiding sustainable societies, the accuracy of simulations must suffice [@Tong:2019].
 However, research shows that the simulated aerosol effects in these models provides a relatively high amount of uncertainty [@Johnson:2018].
 The combination of box models like PyCHAM with aerosol chamber measurements to better constrain aerosol processes is therefore necessary to ultimately improve societal sustainability.

-Funding for model development has been provided by the EUROCHAMP-2020 research project [@EUROCHAMP:2020].
 At the time of writing, PyCHAM is being used to investigate the autoxidation of organic vapours in the atmosphere.
 The autoxidation process has recently been discovered to play a significant role in the formation of airbourne particulates [@Ehn:2014], however its exact chemical mechanism is yet to be elucidated.
 Through comparison of chamber measurements with PyCHAM outputs using various mechanism possibilities, a constrained autoxidation chemical scheme is being generated.

 The model employs non-equilibrium equations to simulate the known processes occurring in aerosol chambers.
 At its core is integration of ordinary differential equations (ODEs) for gas-phase photochemistry and gas partitioning to particles and walls.
-Here, the CVode function of the Assimulo package [@Andersson:2015] for ODE solvers is called on, using the backward differentiation formula, which studies have shown is most reliable for solution of these equations [@Jacobson:2005].
+Here, the CVode function of the Assimulo package [@Andersson:2015] for ODE solvers is called on, using the backward differentiation formula of the Sundials solvers [@hindmarsh:2005sundials], which studies have shown is most reliable for solution of these equations [@Jacobson:2005].
 The general equation for chemical reactions is [@Jacobson:2005]:

 $$\frac{d[i_{g}]}{dt} = \pm i_{s}k_{n}[a_{g}]^{a_{s}}[b_{g}]^{b_{s}},
 $$